maidinh2409/Real-Estate-Sales-Analysis/README.md

 -- Tools used: Python

+**Dataset Overview**
-This dataset, obtained from data.gov, consists of over 1 million rows of real estate sales data collected by a company over 21 years.
-It serves as a practical resource for focusing on data transformation, cleaning null values, detecting outliers, and addressing inconsistent data.
-The project aims to enhance skills in data manipulation and standardization using Python, while also providing hands-on experience with basic plotting techniques.
+This dataset, sourced from data.gov, contains over 1 million rows of real estate sales data collected over 21 years.
+It includes property types, assessed values, sales amounts, and other key attributes.

+**Data Processing and Analysis**
+-- Data Cleaning and Transformation:
+  Addressed missing values, resolved inconsistencies, and identified outliers using statistical and visualization techniques with pandas.

+-- Exploratory Data Analysis (EDA):
+  Conducted a detailed analysis using Matplotlib and Seaborn to explore distributions, trends, and patterns.
+Insights were derived through metrics and distribution theories to better understand market behaviors.

+This project demonstrates practical skills in data cleaning, visualization, and statistical analysis, offering a foundation for further exploration and modeling tasks.